What health concerns can I go to Planned Parenthood for?

 If your income changes, your health coverage may change as well.

 If you were covered by Medicaid and your income goes above $15,856 if you are single or $32,499 if you have a family of four, you will no longer receive Medicaid assistance.
 But you will be able to apply for affordable health coverage through the insurance marketplace.
 You may also receive tax credits or subsidies.

 If you buy insurance through the marketplace and your income changes during the next year, your tax credit may also change.
 If so, you will pay or receive the difference at tax time.

 If you marry, divorce or you have children or have additional children than what you have at enrollment that can affect your eligibility for Medicaid, Tax Credits or Subsidies.
 You may need to adjust your status during open enrollment to add or delete family members for your private or employer-purchased insurance.

 What is Open Enrollment?

 Open enrollment is the time period during which you can apply for insurance coverage and choose a primary provider.
-This year it will take place from October 2013 through March 2014.
-Your insurance will go into effect as early as January 1, 2014-dpending on when you enroll.
+The current open enrollment period runs from November 15, 2014 through February 15, 2015.
+Your insurance will go into effect as early as January 1, 2015, depending on when you enroll.